vasyldmitrovich/trainee_devops_tasks/02_aws/task3_s3_and_lambda/src/READMY.md

+This terraform scenario

 Create s3 bucket
-upload files
+upload files to this bucket
+and bucket make notification

-create lambda function use trigger lambda triggered to bucket when object uploaded to bucket function runs change something put data to s3 bucket
+sns triggered to bucket when in bucket uploaded .log file

+sns call lambda function

+which get object from bucket
+rename name and put to s3 bucket.